deno-front-end/eon/src/classes/EonSandBox/README.md

 all the files, excepted `tsconfig.json | .git/* | .vscode/* | node_modules/*` are copied into this sandbox.
 this sandbox allows a better resolution of the imported components.

-## TODO

-TODO support `--watch` argument, all the restarts should be handled by the sandbox TODO watch changes in tsx/jsx files